enketo/enketo-legacy/README.md

 Acknowledgements
 ----------------
-I would like to acknowledge and thank the indirect contribution by the creators of the excellent works that were used in the project:
+I would like to acknowledge and thank the indirect contribution by the creators of the following excellent works that were used in the project:
 * [Code Igniter by EllisLab](http://codeigniter.com)
 * [XPathJS by Andrej Pavlovic](https://github.com/andrejpavlovic/xpathjs)
 * [JQuery & JQuery UI](http://jquery.com)